structureddynamics/Open-Semantic-Framework-Installer/README.md

 The Open Semantic Framework Installer script is used to install and deploy a OSF stack.
-It can also be used to install, upgrade and configure parts of the stack, or related external tools such as the Datasets Management Tool, the Ontologies Management Tool, the structWSF-PHP-API, etc.
+It can also be used to install, upgrade and configure parts of the stack, or related external tools such as the OSF Datasets Management Tool, the OSFOntologies Management Tool, the OSF WS PHP API, etc.

 Requirements
 ------------